NethermindEth/warp/README.md

 ## Want to contribute? :thumbsup:

-Your contributions are always welcome!
-Please check the [contribution guidelines](CONTRIBUTING.md) first, which will give you details on how to do it.
+Your contributions are always welcome, see [contribution guidelines](CONTRIBUTING.md).

 ## License